Philemon Ministries: Organizational history

 In 2009, Philemon was officially founded by Mwikya as a Kenyan charity.
 His first action was to address the very basic needs of prisoners, through the provision of toilet paper, soap, food and clothing.
 As Philemon grew, Mwikya started more ambitious interventions, such as business skills classes with participants learning skills such as financial management, stock-keeping and costing.

 Philemon established the first half-way home in Kenya, accommodating residents on a six-month program.
 As of January 2011, approximately 150 released prisoners have passed through the halfway house.
 Residents learn skills such as carpentry, metalwork and tailoring in the social enterprise businesses of Philemon.
 Philemon assists residents to go on and find employment, for example, by helping residents to obtain ID cards.

 Mwikya's work got noticed, both by local churches who wanted to help and by government officials, who asked him to help them address the inherent failures of the system.

 Activities

 Philemon works with Government and civil society groups, local churches and international partners.
-The Philemon vision is to change lives and rebuild society across Kenya and East Africa.
 Its current activities include: